bigbassroller/Terraform-Ansible-EC2-RDS-WordPress/README.md

 6. An email address for Letsencrypt to use
 7. The region you wish to deploy to

+### Let rip
 We are now ready to let things rip.
-First run `terraform init` and lets test things out with a `terraform plan -var-file="prod.tfvars"`
+1. Ready, first run `terraform init`
+2. Aim, test things out with a `terraform plan -var-file="prod.tfvars"`
+3. Fire! `terraform apply -auto-approve -var-file="prod.tfvars"`